yogthos/compojure-template/README.md

 If you're using Leiningen 1, you'll need to install the following plugins:

     lein plugin install lein-newnew 0.2.6
-    lein plugin install compojure/lein-template 0.2.3
+    lein plugin install compojure-app/lein-template 0.2.3

-If you're using Leiningen 2, you don't have to do anything; the template will be automatically downloaded and installed when you first run the command.
+If you're using Leiningen 2, add a plugin dependency on `[clojurewerkz/lein-template "1.2.0"]` to your `~/.lein/profiles.clj`.

 ## Usage